sufianrhazi/simplemodel/README.md

 * Library size: 4,309 bytes minified (1,253 bytes gzip-compressed)
 * Works well with `tsc --strict`

-This library is inspired by Backbone's Model and Collection classes, but written as if Backbone was created after `Proxy` was standardized.
+This library is heavily inspired by Backbone's Model and Collection classes, but without all of the boilerplate (by leveraging `Proxy` and `Object.defineProperties`).

 ## Installation